stanford-cs248/Cardinal3D/README.md

 Include this model in the root directory of your submission as model.dae.

 ## Writeup

-Additionally, you will submit a short document explaining what you have implemented, and any particular details of your submission.
+Additionally, we want you to submit a short document explaining what you have implemented, and any particular details of your submission.
 If your submission includes any implementations which are not entirely functional, please detail what works and what doesn't, along with where you got stuck.
 This document does not need to be long; correctly implemented features may simply be listed, and incomplete features should be described in a few sentences at most.

 The writeup can be a pdf, markdown, or plaintext file.
 Include it in the root directory of your submission as writeup.pdf, writeup.md, or writeup.txt.